-From the architect.
+Text description provided by the architects.
 HASSELL designed the new workplace for dtac, one of Thailand’s leading telecommunication providers, to accommodate 3,500 staff occupying 62,000 sqm over 20 floors.

 The dtac corporate philosophy of ‘play and learn’ is successfully reflected in the design, challenging conventional notions of arrival, meeting, concentration and relaxation spaces.
 This was the principal aim of the new workplace - to communicate the philosophy to both staff and visitors.